luapower/luapower-all/luapower.md

 various consistency checks.
-It gives accurate information about dependencies between modules and packages because it actually loads the Lua modules and tracks all `require` and `ffi.load` calls, and then it integrates that information with the package information that it gets from git and multigit.
+It gives accurate information about dependencies between modules and packages because it actually loads the Lua modules and tracks all `require` and `ffi.load` calls, and then it integrates that information with the package information that it gets from git and [multigit][luapower-git].
 The entire API is memoized so it can be abused without worrying about caching the results of the function calls.

 Accompanying the library there's a command-line interface and an RPC server which can be used to track module dependencies across multiple platforms,